Where to stay in Honduras?

 Staying on the Honduran mainland

 The mainland offers many other experiences.
-Between Mayan ruins, jungles, mountains, and quieter beaches, the options are numerous.
+Between Maya ruins, jungle, mountains, and quieter beaches, there are plenty of options.
 If you want to mix things up, we recommend adding one or two mainland stops to your itinerary in Honduras.

 Why not start with a quick overview?
-Thanks to the map below, in just a few seconds you can visualize the locations of the accommodations we recommend in Honduras.
+Thanks to the map below, you can see the accommodations we recommend in Honduras in just a few seconds.
 You can also zoom in on each area to compare options based on your itinerary.
 It’s very practical.
 Plus, we automatically add new hotels as the blog continues to grow.

 Types of accommodation in Honduras